SvenGroot/GenerateAnswerFile/README.md

 in with that user automatically on first boot.
 To log in automatically more than once, use the `-AutoLogonCount` argument.

-The `-LocalAccount` argument takes multiple values if you want to create more than once account.
+The `-LocalAccount` argument takes multiple values if you want to create more than one account.

 ### Joining a domain